Michele-Zhu/Digital-Twin-Dataset/README.md

 ### This Repository is under construction
 TODO:
-- add the sizes of the resulting matrix
+- add the sizes of the resulting dataset
 - Publish the repo

 ## Release